ryan-conway/nimble-objectives/code-base-deep-dive/code-base-deep-dive.md

 ### CLI
 This module provides multiple command-line utilities, most likely to assist with development tasks.
 Each module makes use of the [Clikt](https://ajalt.github.io/clikt/) library to simplify command-line development.

-- `autodiscovery`: Fetches mail server settings for a given email address
+- `autodiscovery`: Fetches mail server settings for a given email address.
 - `html-cleaner`: Sanitizes HTML input via the `library/html-cleaner` module.
 - `resource-mover`: Move string resources from one module to another.
 - `translation`: Track translation completion progress and supported languages.